ocaml/ocaml.org/practice/README.md

 `cd` into the folder corresponding to the exercise you are willing to practice.

-Run `dune build`, it should compile without an error.
+Run `dune build --root .`, it should compile without an error.

-Run `dune test answer`, it should pass, showing that there is a solution to this exercise.
+Run `dune test --root . answer`, it should pass, showing that there is a solution to this exercise.

 Hack your solution in the file `work/impl.ml`.
-Check it compiles by running `dune build`, check it behaves as expected by running `dune test work`.
+Check it compiles by running `dune build --root . `, check if it behaves as expected by running `dune test --root . work`.

 You are allowed to look at file `ex.ml`, it contains the test cases.
 That may help.